Designing a thermodynamically stable and intrinsically ductile refractory alloy

 \subsection{Special Quasirandom Structures, Supercell}

 Special quasirandom structures (SQS) are used to capture chemical disorder in the alloys.
-SQS are generated using MCSQS code from Alloy Theoretic Automatic Toolkit (ATAT) \cite{Walle2003,VanDeWalle2013}.
-Pairs, triplets, and quadruplets correlations equal to the regular BCC unit cell lattice parameter are considered.
-We were able to get perfectly random correlations well within 48 hours.
-The enthalpy of formation ($E_f$) and lattice parameter are calculated with 128 atoms SQS generated using a regular BCC unit cell repeated four times each in $\textless100\textgreater$ directions.
-In real alloy crystals, the atoms do not remain at their ideal lattice sites due to stress fields of different chemical species present around each of the lattice sites.
-This deviation from ideality is calculated as root-mean-squared lattice distortion (RLD, Å).
-RLD is calculated using the codes given in Ref. \cite{Shaikh2022}.
+SQS are generated using MCSQS code from Alloy Theoretic Automatic Toolkit (ATAT) \cite{Walle2003,VanDeWalle2013} with pair, triplet, and quadruplet correlations with cut-off distance equal to the BCC unit cell lattice parameter (2$^{nd}$ nearest neighbor distance).
+The enthalpy of formation ($E_f$) and lattice parameter are calculated with 128 atoms SQS generated using a BCC unit cell repeated four times each in \textless100\textgreater\ directions.
+The experimental values of lattice parameters are taken from Ref.\cite{Xu2011}.
+The reported lattice parameters were within 1\% deviation of their experimental values.
+The supercells were visualized using VESTA software \cite{Momma:db5098}.